NullByte-7w7/PROC-PORTSCAN/README.md

-# welcome every hackers this repositories and a portscan what use /proc/net/tcp
+# welcome every hackers this repositories and a portscan from use /proc/net/tcp